toddledev/documentation/docs/10-variables/02-working-with-variables/index.md

 ### Initial value

-When creating a variable, its default initial value is `null`.
+When you create a variable, its default initial value is `null`.
 You can either keep this default value or specify a different initial value:

 - **Static values**: You can directly enter text, numbers, booleans, arrays and JSON objects etc.
-- **Formula-based values**: Click the `fx` button to open the formula editor and create a dynamic initial value
+- **Formula-based values**: Click the [kbd]fx[kbd] button to open the formula editor and create a dynamic initial value

 The initial value serves several purposes: